symfony/symfony-docs/book/controller.rst

 The ``Request`` as a Controller Argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For convenience, you can also have Symfony pass you the ``Request`` object
+For convenience, you can also have Symfony2 pass you the ``Request`` object
 as an argument to your controller.
 This is especially convenient when you're
 working with forms, for example::